pangaeatech/sharptypescript/README.md

 ### Known Limitations

 This code only supports the subset of Script# that we needed to migrate our own legacy codebases.
 It does not support all possible Script# codebases.
+If the implementation of `ss.ts` does not include everything you need, you can pull in additional functionality from https://github.com/Saltarelle/SaltarelleCompiler/tree/develop/Runtime/CoreLib.Script/